wojciechmro/speech_recognition_pl/README.md

 - tasks that can be done asynchronously have deadline for the same day
 - assign yourself to tasks
 - append `(#<issue_number>)` to the commit message to link it to the task (see example commits using `git log`)

+### Pretrained ASR Models

+**Whisper**

+- capable of transcription and translation
+  - supports 96 languages
+- trained on 680,000 hours of labeled speech data
+  - audio inputs were 30 seconds long and resampled to 16kHz
+  - then converted to 80-channel log-magnitude Mel spectrogram representation (computed on 25ms windows with a stride of 10ms)
+  - then all values in this feature space (log-Mel spectrogram) are scaled to [-1, 1] range